-JOHN DEAN WARNS THAT AMERICA IS IN GREAT DANGER
+AMERICA IS STILL IN GREAT DANGER

 John Dean was once a conservative but now views the Republican Party as creeping dangerously close to authoritarianism.
 His newest book, Authoritarian Nightmare, relies on social science data to examine the Trump phenomenon.

-Dean appeared as a guest speaker with the Harris County Democratic Lawyers Association on Sept.
+Dean, a former White House counsel and Watergate witness, appeared as a guest speaker with the Harris County Democratic Lawyers Association on Sept.
 3, in a recorded webinar, available to view here.